websyncs/skratch/README.md

 ### Custom Component

-Create a custom component with a function like react functional component and define it with a name to use inside another as a custom html tag.
+Create a custom component with a function like react functional component and define it with a name to use inside another component as a custom html tag.

 ```js
 import { html, define } from 'skratch';